rob550-docs/rob550-docs.github.io/docs/staff-guide/mbot-lcm-user-guide.md

 lc.publish("MBOT_VEL_CMD", msg.encode())
 ```

 When developing, ensure your code resets the velocities to 0 after completion of the logic.
-Failing to do so may result in the wheels continuing to run, even after the program has been terminated.

 The line `lc = lcm.LCM("udpm://239.255.76.67:7667?ttl=0")` configures UDP multicast communication, specifying the multicast address, port, and TTL for the packets.
 This URL is the default setting.
 For more on UDP Multicast Setup, see [LCM's multicast setup documentation](https://lcm-proj.github.io/lcm/content/multicast-setup.html).